geoserver/geoserver.github.io/_posts/2023-04-05-geoserver-2-23-0-released.md

 ### Windows installer Java 11 Update

-Windows users are advised to keep the Java 11 minium requirement in mind when upgrading existing systems.
+Windows users are advised to keep the Java 11 minimum requirement in mind when upgrading existing systems.

 The installer will correctly detect the [Adoptium](https://adoptium.net) Java 17 and Java 11: